MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netwakesourcelist/nf-netwakesourcelist-netdevicegetwakesourcelist.md

 ### -param Device

-A handle to the WDFDEVICE object that is associated with the net adapter (or adapters if the client driver has more than one for this device).
+The WDFDEVICE object that is associated with the net adapter (or multiple adapters if the client driver has more than one for this device).

 ### -param List

-A handle to a driver-allocated and initialized [**NET_WAKE_SOURCE_LIST**](../netwakesourcelist/ns-netwakesourcelist-_net_wake_source_list.md) structure.
+A pointer to a driver-allocated and initialized [**NET_WAKE_SOURCE_LIST**](../netwakesourcelist/ns-netwakesourcelist-_net_wake_source_list.md) structure.

 ## -returns